yope/cbgelite/README.md

 This game uses pyalsaaudio directly to produce sound.
 At startup a simple analog synthesizer in the game engine is used to render all the different sound samples.
-If you are running pulse audio, this should be detected and used.
+If you are running pulseaudio, this should be detected and used.
 If not, the game just choses the "default" sound card configured.

 #### Playing the game